mike-lischke/java2typescript/doc/features.md

 - `sealed`, unsupported (Java 17), ignored
 - `non-sealed`, unsupported (Java 17), ignored

+Nested classes may not contain private or protected members.
+Hence they are automatically converted to `public` by the converter.

 ## <a name="enumerations">Enumerations</a>

 Enums in Java are essentially classes with extra functionality.
 Enum members (constants) are instances of the enum type with specific values.
 Each enum constant can customize the behavior of the inherited enum type, by specifying custom constructor parameters and an own class body, which may override methods.
 All that is also modelled in Typescript, which requires to implement all the implicit handling of the Java VM explicitly.